alok-drop/keyword_network/README.md

 ## Problems this project faced:

 The Crossref database has a wealth of citation information, but that information is user submitted, and sometimes, highly inconsistent.
 To overcome this, significant data-cleaning had to take place before any literature network map is generated.
 I initially struggled with coming up with a solution that was good enough at parsing out inconsistent citations from the API response.
-After linking together several algorithms, I came up with a solution that used NLP and other methods to remove most of the egregious citation offenders.
+After linking together several algorithms, I came up with a solution that used fuzzy wuzzy and regex methods to remove most of the egregious citation offenders.

 ## Code that is involved: